Areas of Expertise

 - Climate change

-Guntram Wolff has served as the CEO of the German Council on Foreign Relations (DGAP) and Otto-Wolff-Director of its Research Institute since August 2022.
+Guntram Wolff has served as the CEO of the German Council on Foreign Relations (DGAP) since August 2022.
 From 2013 to 2022, he was director of Bruegel, a Brussels-based institute on economic policy in Europe, which he developed into a leading global think tank.
 His research focuses on European political economy, economic statecraft, geoeconomics, climate policy and Germany’s geopolitical strategy.
+Since August 2023, he teaches at the Willy Brandt School of Public Policy at the University of Erfurt.

 His work has been published in academic journals such as Nature, Science, Nature Communications, Journal of European Public Policy, Journal of Money, Credit, and Banking, European Journal of Political Economy, Climate Policy, Energy Policy, and Foreign Affairs.
 He was a part time professor at Solvay School of Economics and Management of the Université Libre de Bruxelles.